CloudBytes-Academy/CloudBytes.dev/content/articles/0003-replace-python-venv-with-vscode-devcontainers.md

    && rm -rf /tmp/pip-tmp
 ```

-This will automatically reinstall any dependencies that you may have noted under `requirements.txt`.
+This will reinstall any dependencies that you may have noted under `requirements.txt`.

 > Make sure you have requirements.txt file present before doing the above, attempt to rebuild the container without the file present will result in failure